huyenkn/Yelp-data-collection/README.md

 # Yelp-data-collection
-I implement scripts to collect data from Yelp.com website, including all restaurant information (restaurant Id, name, address, rating, number of reviews, coordinates,...),  restaurant's open hours, and up to three reviews excerpts for a given restaurants in the obtained list.
+I implement scripts to collect restaurant data of 15 areas nearby University of Maryland: College Park, East Riverdale, Hyattsville, Langley Park, Mount Rainier, Chillum, New Carrollton, Greenbelt, Hillandale, Takoma Park, Beltsville, Silver Spring, White Oak, Glenn Dale, and Fairland from Yelp.com website.
+Data include all restaurant information (restaurant's Id, name, address, image, rating, number of reviews, coordinates, etc.), restaurant's open hours, and up to three reviews (including review's Id, url, text, rating, time created, user's Id, etc.) excerpts from a restaurant in the obtained list.

+Data from other areas can be obtained by changing the location in "locations" list in request_restaurant_data.py file.